- After your turn on your computer, OneDrive can get a script error even if it is connected to your Microsoft account or not.

 2. Remove temporary Internet files

-- In Delete Browsing History dialog box, select Temporary Internet Files, Cookies, and History boxes, then click Delete
+- In the Delete Browsing History dialog box, select Temporary Internet Files, Cookies, and the History boxes, then click Delete.

 3. Install the latest Internet Explorer service packs and software updates

 Download and install the latest service packs and software updates if you already don’t have them as they contain updates that can fix the OneDrive Script Error issue.
 You can do this via Windows Update.